dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version, 3.1.2 fixes a few minor bugs.
+Version, 3.1.3 addresses a couple of user requests.

 == Donating ==